phillip-kruger/quinoa-and-rest/README.md

 ### The new way (Quarkus 3.9)

-No we moved the 404 Handling to the underlying Vertx.
+Now we moved the 404 Handling to the underlying Vertx.
 No need for ResumeOn404 anymore.

 #### Results: